jijiwaiwai/plagiarism-detection/README.md

 1) Run Solution.java.

-2) Following the prompt lines, enter file names of syns file, file1 and file2
+2) Following the prompt lines, enter file names of syns file, file1 and file2.
+If an invalid file name detected, the user will be asked to re-enter the file name again

 3) The percent of tuples in file1 which appear in file2 will be shown in the console